pessini/MMMeetMeUp/README.md

 * MVC

 ###Note
-This project was originaly made on Week 3 / Day 1.
+This project was originally made on Week 3 / Day 1.
 Although on week 4 we had to refactor it to use MVC design pattern.